Guide to Ultralight Backpacking and Travel in Europe

 First off, don’t buy a big backpack.
 The bigger the backpack the more stuff you’ll inevitably bring.
 A 50L (3,050 cubic inches) backpack should be the biggest size you should buy—whether you’re an ultralight backpacker or not.
 Anything bigger than this will probably be too large to be a carry-on.
 Second, the big backpacks weigh more, so a 5-8lb backpack will get extra heavy once you add all your stuff to it.
 Plus, many airlines limit the weight of your carry-on so you don’t want a large chunk of your weight allowance to be take up by your backpack.

 If you want to travel light you should look for a “lightweight” or an “ultralight” backpack.
-In general, ultralight backpacks weight under 3lbs and lightweight ones weight under 4lbs.
-To save weight, manufactures have to use less sturdy materials so you’ll notice that ultralight packs feel a little more fragile.
-But, unless you plan on mountain climbing, I wouldn’t worry too much about this—just don’t go trowing your bag around.
+In general, ultralight backpacks weigh under 3lbs and lightweight ones weigh under 4lbs.
+To save weight, manufactures have to use less sturdy materials, so you’ll notice that ultralight packs feel a little more fragile.
+But, unless you plan on mountain climbing, I wouldn’t worry too much about this—just don’t go throwing your bag around.

-GoLite makes some super light packs that weight in at a little under 2 lbs.
+GoLite makes some super light packs that weigh in at a little under 2 lbs.
 Osprey also makes a few.
 If you’re on a budget, REI also makes a few ultralight models.
-Most brands make lightweight models so they shouldn’t be too hard to find.
-I use an Osprey Atmos 50 and it weight just under 3.5 lbs—I rarely saw anyone with a lighter backpack that I had.
+Most brands make lightweight models, so they shouldn’t be too hard to find.
+I use an Osprey Atmos 50 and it weighs just under 3.5 lbs—I rarely saw anyone with a lighter backpack that I had.

 First, everything you bring should look good when paired with each other.
 And forget about multiple outfits for different occasions because it is simply impossible to bring separate outfits for daily wear, club wear, sleep, exercise, etc. You need to find items that can function in multiple environments—for example, find a shirt (or skirt or whatever) that can be worn all day and can be worn at the club/bar.

 Ideally, you should look at buying “high performance” clothes that are specially made for travel.
-These types of garments are designed to be lightweight, durable, breathable, wrinkle-resistant and quick drying.
-Unfortunately, these clothes are expensive so buying an entire wardrobe might be our of the price range of budget travelers.
-Traditionally, high performance travel clothes have been pretty damn ugly but manufactures are starting to realize that people want to look good when they travel.
+These types of garments are designed to be lightweight, durable, breathable, wrinkle-resistant, and quick drying.
+Unfortunately, these clothes are expensive so buying an entire wardrobe might be out of the price range of budget travelers.
+Traditionally, high performance travel clothes have been pretty damn ugly, but manufactures are starting to realize that people want to look good when they travel.
 I go into more detail about high performance travel clothes in my guide to high-tech & high-performance travel clothing.

 Sample Clothing Ensemble